 - Preheat oven to 350 degrees.

 - Combine raisins and Fireball cinnamon whiskey in a medium bowl.
 Microwave for 30 seconds.
-Stir the raisins and microwave for another 30 seconds or until the raisins become softened and plump.
+Stir and microwave for another 30 seconds or until raisins soften and plump.
 Let sit for 30 minutes or up to overnight.

-- Drain raisins and add to the batter along with the rolled oats.
+- Drain raisins and add to batter along with rolled oats.
 Stir until combined.
 Chill dough for 30 minutes in the refrigerator.

 - Line baking sheet with parchment paper.
-Scoop cookie batter onto the baking sheet, about 2 tablespoon per cookie.
-Space the cookies 2 inches apart.
-Bake in the oven for 8-10 minutes or until cookies are golden brown.
-Let cool on the tray for 2 minutes before transferring to a wire rack.
+Scoop cookie batter onto baking sheet, about 2 tablespoons per cookie.
+Space cookies 2 inches apart and bake for 8-10 minutes or until golden brown.
+Let cool on tray for 2 minutes before transferring to wire rack.
 Let cool completely.
 Serve.